arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

 <strong>Scotland’s</strong> first minister, <strong>Nicola Sturgeon</strong>, resigned after eight years in power.
 Ms Sturgeon, who will also stand down as leader of the Scottish National Party, is a fierce advocate for Scottish independence but in November her government suffered a setback when the Supreme Court ruled against a [second referendum](https://www.economist.com/britain/2022/11/23/scotlands-independence-movement-suffers-a-setback-at-the-supreme-court).
-This year it has faced opposition from Westminster over a proposed [gender-reform law](https://www.economist.com/britain/2023/01/05/scotlands-new-gender-reform-law-presents-rishi-sunak-with-a-dilemma).
+Ms Sturgeon said that her decision to quit was not a reaction to “short-term pressures”, but that the job had taken its toll.

 The <strong>European Union</strong> proposed a new [sanctions](https://www.economist.com/finance-and-economics/2023/01/29/how-russia-dodges-oil-sanctions-on-an-industrial-scale) package, worth €11bn ($11.8bn), including controls to restrict the export of electronic components used in Russian weapons.
 The EU will also place sanctions on Iranian companies to try to limit its supply of [drones to Russia](https://www.economist.com/europe/2022/10/19/iranian-drones-pose-a-fiendish-military-problem-for-ukraine). <strong>NATO</strong> defence ministers are meeting for a second day to discuss supplying more military aid to Ukraine.